38 interesting gamification examples to unlock user engagement & loyalty

 Both you and your friend got up to 500 MB if they signed up.
 You could win a total of 16 GB if you maxed out the number of referrals!

 They grew by 3900% in just 15 months.
 To put that in perspective they went from 100,000 registered users to 4 million.
 Dropbox still uses its rewards program today to drive sales to Dropbox Pro among other goals.
-They now have over 14 million active users.
+They now have 14 million active users!

 Don’t forget to share the knowledge!